Volt Operator for Kubernetes

 Running Older Releases of VoltDB

-Once you identify the correct Operator version (in this case, 2.1.0), you include the --version qualifier on the commands you issue to Helm.
-For example, to start the database you include --version=2.1.0 on the helm install command:
+Once you identify the correct Operator version, you include the --version qualifier on the commands you issue to Helm.
+For example, to start a Volt 12.3.0 database you include --version=2.1.0 on the helm install command:

 $ helm install mydb voltdb/voltdb \